AnejL/dbc/readme.md

 ## Configuration

+After you run

+> sudo make

-Edit the values in the config.h header file, **recompile** and run as usual.
+installer generates config.h file.
+Edit the values in that file, **recompile** and run as usual.

 ## How does it work?